 When quoting within an indented quotation, use double inverted commas.

-Final full stops and commas are placed before the closing quotation mark.
+Final full stops and commas are placed inside the quotation mark.

-Colons and semicolons are placed after the closing quotation mark.
+Colons and semicolons are placed outside of quotation marks.

 Question and exclamation marks are only placed inside quotation marks if they form part of the quoted material: